 When Digital Signature documents are stored using a Document Sharing profile, such as XDS, the metadata rules are defined in ITI TF-3: 5.5.6.

-Content Creator and Content Consumer shall be grouped with CT Time Client as Digital Signatures require a reliable date and time.
+Content Creator and Content Consumer are grouped with CT Time Client as Digital Signatures require a reliable date and time.

-Content Creator and Content Consumer should be grouped with ATNA Secure Node or Secure Application to record an Audit Message when a signature is created or validated.
+Content Creator and Content Consumer are grouped with ATNA Secure Node or Secure Application to record an Audit Message when a signature is created or validated.

 Table 37.3-1: DSG - Required Actor Groupings